Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 dependability https://posthog.com/founders/first-ops-hire
 differences: introvert/extrovert
-discernement -- technique de pile ou face don't expect perfection -> trigger self-consciousness = counter-productive
+discernement -- technique de pile ou face disrespect = lack of consideration or regard for others’ privacy, physical or emotional space, viewpoints, or belongings.
+Intimidation, aggressive behavior, “the silent treatment”.
+Thoughtless or arrogant behavior, like using profanity when someone objects to it. don't expect perfection -> trigger self-consciousness = counter-productive
 doublespeak: People often say the opposite of what they mean, especially in political language.
 It allows people to lie while looking like they’re telling the truth.
 As George Orwell famously wrote in 1984, “War is peace.
 Freedom is slavery.
 Ignorance is strength.” drive by